 How will it benefit the building and the environment?

 A building for which physical change is carefully designed to respect architectural and historic interest contributes to the townscape of the local area.
 This will mean a better-than-average property value.
-As well as this, local list properties also qualify for repair grant aid when the Council has funds available.
+Local list properties also qualify for repair grant aid when we have available funds.
 Owners and occupiers can also have the satisfaction of taking part in the conservation of a building, or set of buildings, for the benefit of future generations.

-Buildings possessing special architectural or historic interest but not currently enjoying Listed Building Status
+- possess special architectural or historic interest (but not currently listed building status)